Active Research Project

 Current Coverage

-To find relevant matches that will help find the parents of Peter King, more autosomal DNA test takers are needed to share their DNA test results at AncestryDNA.
+To find relevant matches that will help identify the parents of Peter King, more autosomal DNA test takers are needed to share their DNA test results at AncestryDNA.
 The more descendants that share their results through independent child lines, the more coverage will be achieved.
-See: Paul Woodbury, “Covering Your Bases: Introduction to Autosomal DNA Coverage,” blog post, 2020, Legacy Tree Genealogists

 Join the Project